EmilStenstrom/friendlybit/posts/2008-02-25-worth-a-look-domassistant.md

 categories:
   - JS
 ---
 A couple of months ago [Robert Nyman](http://www.robertnyman.com/) showed me a javascript library he had built, [DOMAssistant](http://domassistant.com/), and proceeded to use it successfully in one of our projects.
-I wasn&#8217;t amused.
+I wasn't amused.
 How could a tiny homebuilt little hack compete with my favorite, the almighty jQuery?

 I whined, and said I really liked the CSS-selector syntax that jQuery has.
 So [he added support for CSS1, CSS2, and CSS3](http://www.robertnyman.com/2007/12/17/domassistant-25-released-css-selector-support-new-ajax-methods-and-more-goodies-added/).
 The bastard.

 After a while he started getting doubts about if he really could compete with the big names, being supported by lots of people.
 But instead of giving up he got himself [a team of his own](http://domassistant.com/about/).
 The famous [Roger Johansson](http://www.456bereastreet.com/about/) being one of them.
 There went that argument, damnit!

 I pointed out the jQuery was very small, only 15 kb!
 He pointed out that DOMAssistant is half that size, 7 kb.
-That&#8217;s smaller than most images.
+That's smaller than most images.
 Aaaargghh!

-I said that jQuery is much faster than anything I&#8217;ve seen.
+I said that jQuery is much faster than anything I've seen.
 He showed me the [slickspeed](http://www.domassistant.com/slickspeed/) test, showing that his framework was indeed faster than all the others.
 How could he do that?
 Well, he explained, by using the browser optimized XPath and querySelectorAll support in browsers.

-I had one card left to play, a somewhat ugly one. &#8220;Animations?&#8221; I almost wispered. &#8220;No&#8230;&#8221; came the reply back.
-But as he saw me straighten my back, getting ready to proclaim victory, he contiuned &#8220;&#8230; but it&#8217;s being worked on, and coming in the next release&#8221;.
-Damn you Robert, it seems I just have to give it a try&#8230;
+I had one card left to play, a somewhat ugly one.
+"Animations?"
+I almost wispered.
+"No…" came the reply back.
+But as he saw me straighten my back, getting ready to proclaim victory, he contiuned "… but it's being worked on, and coming in the next release".
+Damn you Robert, it seems I just have to give it a try…